AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Delivery weight"
 >abstract="Delivery weights let you identify top-priority deliveries within the framework of pressure management.
 Messages with the highest weight have priority."

-In this section, pressure parameters let you define a threshold.
+In this section, pressure parameters let you define a **threshold**.
 This is the maximum number of messages that can be sent to one profile over a given period.
 Once this threshold has been reached, no more deliveries can take place until the end of the period considered.
 This process lets you automatically exclude a profile from a delivery if a message exceeds the set threshold, thus avoiding over-solicitation.

 Threshold values can be either constant or variable.
 This means that for a given period, thresholds can vary from one profile to another, or even for the same profile.

 In the **Weight type** field, three options are available: (missing formula depending option..)

+* **Constant**
+* **Depends on the recipient**
+* **Defined in each rule**

 The **Delivery weight** field : Each delivery has a weight which represents its level of priority.
 By default, the weight of a delivery is set to 5.
 Pressure rules let you define the weight of the deliveries which they will be applied to.Weights can be either set or calculated via a formula to suit recipients.
 For example, you can define the weight of a delivery based on recipient interests.

 The **Delivery mode** field.. ??

+* **Target estimation and message personalization**
+* **Estimation and approval of the provisional target**
+* **Target evaluation**

 ### Capacity settings {#capacity-settings}